 All Types of Anxiety Can Lead to Obsessive Thoughts

 The idea of "obsession" is that you cannot focus on anything other than a specific issue (or a few issues), and no matter how hard you try you cannot distract yourself.
-Many people have these thoughts without anxiety disorders.
-For example, your first crush back in high school probably became an obsessive thought, since their affection was all you could think about.
+Many people who don’t have anxiety disorders still experience such thoughts.
+For example, your first crush back in high school may have led to obsessive thoughts at the time, if their affection was all you could think about.

 Obsessions from OCD

 Obsessive thoughts are required for someone to be diagnosed with obsessive compulsive disorder.
 These obsessive thoughts are often violent, sexual, or fearful in nature.
-The thought may change depending on the situation (more on that in a moment), but once they've entered your mind, you'll often do anything you can to shake it.
+The thought may change depending on the situation (more on that in a moment), but once they've entered your mind, you'll often do anything you can to get rid of them.